Prakash4-8/UC_Hackathon_22_StudentSolution/README.md

 ## What we learned from Student's Solution ?
 We learned how to design multiple things using HTML and CSS.
 During this project, we experienced teamwork, the feelings of working with different people with different skills in a team.
 We learned how to work in a group, how to share ideas, how to apply all theories to practical use.
 It was a great experience while working with my friends.
 We teach each other and we learn too.
 We learn the use of HTML and CSS in a better way.
 ## What does Student Solution do?
-It provides a platform to organize all of the study material, class links, syllabus, timing, teacher's name, etc. in one place.
-So, students didn't have to worry of arranging things.
-So, We will provide them this features.
+It provides a platform to organize all of the study material, class links, syllabus, timing, teacher's name, etc. in one place. so, students didn't have to worry of arranging things.
+We will provide them this features.
+## Future Enhancements:
+We can add Javascript and back-end to make a more useful project.
+## Changellences faced during this project:
+1. It wasn't that easy to work in a team on the first go.
+There were conflicts of ideas and how to do it.
+2. In the beginning, we took much time to put our ideas into code because this was our first practical project.
+It wasn't that easy to work in a team on the first go.
+There were conflicts of ideas and how to do it.
+Even after writing the code, we were not satisfied and try to add new things.